symblai/symbl-docs/python-sdk/python-sdk-reference.md

 Returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

+### get_conversation(conversation_id):

+Returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.

 ## Conversations Class
 The Conversation API provides a REST API interface for getting your processed Speech to Text data(also known as Transcripts) and conversational insights.

 These APIs require a `conversationId`.

 You can utilize different functions of Conversation APIs by directly utilizing `symbl.Conversations`.

+### get_conversation_id():

+Returns a unique Conversation Id of the conversation which you are currently processing.

+### get_job_id():

+Returns a Job Id of the conversation which you are currently processing.

 ### get_action_items(conversation_id):